maximum-software/pdf-forms-for-wpforms/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.3.0 =
+WARNING: This version includes changes that may affect plugin behavior.
+Please test your forms thoroughly after updating.
+The specific issue is that (in previous versions) smart tag values were HTML-escaped, causing unwanted HTML escape sequences to appear when smart tag containing strings were rendered.
+This version fixes the issue by unescaping smart tag values.
+Smart tag mappings and image embeds are affected, as well as PDF filenames and save paths that have smart tags.

 = 1.2.0 =
 WARNING: This version includes changes that may affect plugin behavior.
 Please test your forms thoroughly after updating.